Zhongbf/typora/英文/Peppa Pig 第一季.md

 But it’s all George’s mess.
 Is it really?
 So this must bo one of George’s lovely dresses?
 No.

 Well, maybe some of the messes is mine.
-I’ll helo Geroge tidy and Mummy Pig can help Peppa.
+I’ll help Geroge tidy and Mummy Pig can help Peppa.
 We can have a race.

 Girls ==against== boys!
 Good idea!
 Let’s see who can tidy up first.
 Ready, steady. go!
 We’re winning!
 No, you’re not!